Renewable energy in Honduras: Hydro

 Concerning medium-size and small dams, private developers receive tax breaks.
 Specifically, private producers are benefiting from fiscal incentives, tax exemptions, and the recognition of 10 percent of the short-term marginal cost per kWh as a premium.
 Fiscal incentives for small and medium-size hydropower have created a bias toward this type of development and against other renewable options, such as the use of photovoltaic, wind, and geothermal systems.

 In 2015, the 38.5 MW La Vegona hydropower plant came online as well as 10.8 MW of smaller projects.

+In 2021, renewable electricity generation from non-combustible sources was led by hydro, representing 62.5% of the total.
+Solar photovoltaic (PV) energy followed at 18.9%, with wind power at 12.9%, and geothermal energy at 5.8%.

 Wind

 Due to the diversity of the Honduran landscape, the potential for wind development varies considerably.
 A 100 MW wind project was built in 2012.
 Finance was agreed with US EXIM Bank in mid 2010 (EXIM bank project reference AP083987xx).
 This project, sponsored by Mesoamerica Energy, is located in Cerro de Hula, in the municipalities of Santa Ana and San Buenaventura, 20 km south of Tegucigalpa.
 Mesoamerica seems to be actively controlled by the Actis Infrastructure Fund.
 A 24 MW expansion of this wind farm was completed in 2014.
 A 50 MW wind plant was built in 2014 in San Marcos de Colón.